Template Guided Text Generation for Task-Oriented Dialogue: Introduction

-In this work, we study the use of pre-trained generative models for NLG.
-Our key contributions are threefold: \begin{enumerate} \item We propose a simple template-based representation of system actions, and formulate NLG as a utterance rewriting task.
-We demonstrate the superiority of this approach by automatic and human evaluations. \item We introduce the SGD-NLG dataset as a benchmark for few-shot and zero-shot learning of natural language generation.
-Our dataset is based on the SGD dataset \cite{rastogi2019scalable} and exceeds all other datasets in terms of number of domains, providing a total of 20 domains across training and evaluation sets. \item We conduct an extensive set of experiments to investigate the role of dialog history context, cross-domain transfer learning and few-shot learning.
+In this work, we address the challenges of joint modeling across a large number of domains, and data efficient generalization to new domains and APIs for NLG.
+Our contributions are the following: \begin{enumerate} \item We propose two methods for zero-shot and few-shot NLG.
+Our first method, the Schema-Guided NLG, represents slots using their natural language descriptions.
+Our second method - Template Guided Text Generation (T2G2) employs a simple template-based representation of system actions and formulates NLG as an utterance rewriting task (Figure \ref{fig:overall}). \item We present the first NLG results on the Schema-Guided dialogue dataset \cite{rastogi2019scalable}, which exceeds all other datasets in scale, providing a total of 45 APIs over 20 domains.
+While the current state-of-the-art pre-training based methods struggle to generalize to unseen (zero-shot) APIs, our proposed methods are robust to out-of-domain inputs and display improved sample efficiency. \item We conduct an extensive set of experiments to investigate the role of dialogue history context, cross-domain transfer learning and few-shot learning.
 We share our findings to guide the design choices in future research. \end{enumerate}

-Our approach achieves state-of-the-art on the MultiWOZ dataset.
-Next, through experiments on the multi-domain SGD-NLG dataset, we show that this approach enjoys several desirable properties such as strong generalization to unseen domains and improved sample efficiency.
-Finally, human evaluations show that raters prefer our model's generated responses over human authored text.